intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/eng_period.md

 Storage for the **Reporting** repository may be provided by one of the following technologies:

-- Wide-column key-value repository for high scale and performance.
+- Wide-column key-value repository for high scale and performance. _(DataStax/Cassandra, Bigtable)_
-- Document database for low cost.
+- Document database for low cost. _(Datastore)_

 The equivalent schema elements and recommended value for the above repository types are shown below.